wireapp/wire-server/docs/reference/user/rich-info.md

 ## Limitations {#RefRichInfoLimitations}

-* JSON-encoded rich info cannot exceed 5000 characters in length.
+* The whole of user-submitted information (field names and values) cannot exceed 5000 characters in length.
 There are no limitations on the number of fields, or the length of field names or values.